genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_14.2_2022.md

 ```

 The simulation time can be modified in the "`make_inp.sh`" script (5-ns by default).
 If 24 replicas are too large for the user's computer
-resources, it is recommended to use the "e[mbarrassingly parallel computing" option by modifying `make_inp.sh` (see Sec 14.1.6).
+resources, it is recommended to use the "embarrassingly parallel computing" option by modifying `make_inp.sh` (see Sec 14.1.6).

 The most important sections in `run_fep1.inp` are shown below.
 In the
 FEP/REMD simulation, \[REMD\] section is also required. `type1` is set